kzokv/automation-aaa/README.md

 **3. Single Worker Per Machine**
 - Each machine runs with `workers: 1` (configured in base config)
-- This is required because EAB cannot run multiple instances on the same machine
+- This is required because SAB cannot run multiple instances on the same machine
 - Tests within a shard run sequentially within the single worker

 **4. Parallel Execution Across Machines**
 - Multiple machines execute their assigned shards in parallel
-- Each machine maintains isolated resources (EAB instance, Unity Tray, accounts)
+- Each machine maintains isolated resources (SAB instance, Unity Tray, accounts)
 - No resource sharing between machines

 #### Execution Configuration